adambozzo1/csci3055u-project-template/README.md

 ## About the tools

 In rust there are two different ways you can compile and run your program.
 The first way would be through using the compiler rustc to compile your program, once compiled you can run your program using ./nameofcompiledprogram.
 You can get rustc by using the command:
 "curl https://sh.rustup.rs -sSf | sh" in your linux terminal, or you can visit the website https://www.rust-lang.org/tools/install for more information on how to install it.
 Rust is very similar to C++, in which you compile your program and then run it unlike other languages where it is all done at once.
 Additionally, you can use Cargo to compile and run programs.
 Cargo is a Rust build system and package manager, cargo is specifically very good at managing projects as well as adding dependencies and other libraries.
+It is basically required to use cargo when doing any sort of large scale project with mutliple dependencies.
 Cargo will compile the program and run during one command as opposed to rustc where you must first compile and then run.
 In order to create a cargo project you need to type cargo new "project_name" and in order to compile and run the program you type cargo run in your terminal/shell.
 There are also some different IDE's that you can use to compile and run your code, an example of some of these would be IDEA and Emacs.

 ## About the standard library